timc6t/timc6t/README.md

 I have also learned to create a server with Docker and Microsoft Azure and to create a virtual machines for that.
 As of right now, I'm kind of more proficient in HTML and PHP than the other languages.

-:face_with_monocle: I'm looking for help in Java, CSS, MySQL, and JavaScript.
+🧐 I'm looking for help in Java, CSS, MySQL, and JavaScript.
 <!--
 **timc6t/timc6t** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.